metz-sh/simulacrum-self-host/README.md

 This is a mono-repo forked from metz's hosted app that you can run yourself on your own infrastructure.

 ## Features
-- Sync projects to your own database
+- Supports syncing your projects to a `Postgres` database.
 - Rust based backend for faster startup on serverless platforms
 - Next.JS based webapp for ease of development